t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 The DELETE method is not safe, but is idempotent.

 ## HTTP/CoAP Status/Response Codes

 Section 6 of {{RFC7231}} defines a set of Status Codes in HTTP that are used by application to indicate whether a request was understood and satisfied, and how to interpret the answer.
 Similarly, Section 5.9 of {{RFC7252}} defines the set of Response Codes in CoAP.

 The status codes consist of three digits (e.g., "404" with HTTP or "4.04" with CoAP) where the first digit expresses the class of the code.
 Implementations do not need to understand all status codes, but the class of the code must be understood.
 Codes starting with 1 are informational; the request was received and being processed.
-Codes starting with 2 indicate successful request.
+Codes starting with 2 indicate a successful request.
 Codes starting with 3 indicate redirection; further action is needed to complete the request.
 Codes stating with 4 and 5 indicate errors.
-The codes starting with 4 mean client error (e.g., bad syntax in request) whereas codes starting with 5 mean server error; there was no apparent problem with the request but server was not able to fulfill the request.
+The codes starting with 4 mean client error (e.g., bad syntax in the request) whereas codes starting with 5 mean server error; there was no apparent problem with the request, but server was not able to fulfill the request.

 Responses may be stored in a cache to satisfy future, equivalent requests.
 HTTP and CoAP use two different patterns to decide what responses are cacheable.
 In HTTP, the cacheability of a response depends on the request method (e.g., responses returned in reply to a GET request are cacheable).
 In CoAP, the cacheability of a response depends on the response code (e.g., responses with code 2.04 are cacheable).
 This difference also leads to slightly different semantics for the codes starting with 2; for example, CoAP does not have a 2.00 response code whereas 200 ("OK") is commonly used with HTTP.

 # Security Considerations {#sec-sec}

 This document does not define new functionality and therefore does not introduce new security concerns.
+We assume that system designers apply classic Web security on top of the basic RESTful guidance given in this document.
-However, security consideration from related specifications apply to RESTful IoT design.
+Thus, security protocols and considerations from related specifications apply to RESTful IoT design.
 These include:

+* Transport Layer Security (TLS): {{RFC5246}} and {{RFC6347}}
+* Internet X.509 Public Key Infrastructure: {{RFC5280}}
 * HTTP security: Section 9 of {{RFC7230}}, Section 9 of {{RFC7231}}, etc.
 * CoAP security: Section 11 of {{RFC7252}}
 * URI security: Section 7 of {{RFC3986}}

+IoT-specific security is mainly work in progress at the time of writing.
+First specifications include:

+* (D)TLS Profiles for the Internet of Things: {{RFC7925}}

 # Acknowledgement